Liugaga-vvv/scenarios/python/challenge-school-attendance-tracker/step1.md

 Write a Python function `track_attendance` that accepts a dictionary of student names as keys and a list of attendance records as values.
 Each attendance record is a tuple of two elements: the date (in the format $YYYY-MM-DD$) and the attendance status ($P$ for present, $A$ for absent, or $L$ for late).

 The function should return a dictionary containing the attendance percentage for each student for the given month.
-The percentage should be rounded to two decimal places.

 ## Example Usage